 In reality, these are algorithms with some maths behind them that do specific tasks on given datasets.
 These neural networks were inspired by the functioning of the human brain.
 Just like our brain perceives and processes data from all around us so do Neural Networks.
 These Neural Networks take large datasets and figure out patterns from them to produce the desired output.

-Neural Networks are also called ANNs (Artificial Neural Networks).
+People also call Neural Networks ANNs (Artificial Neural Networks).
 They are computational models that work on everything from voice recognition, and image recognition to Robotics.

-The term Neural comes from the human brain’s Neurons and the word Network is used because a bunch of artificial neuron layers are combined together as a network to get the output.
+The term Neural comes from the human brain’s Neurons and the word Network because it combines a bunch of artificial neuron layers together as a network to get the output.

 ANNs learn just like a child by taking and studying the examples given.
 Each ANN algorithm is specifically curated for different applications but the basic maths behind them remains the same.

-Neural Networks are used because a neural network once trained can be an expert in the type of information it is given to analyse.
+You can use the neural Networks because a neural network once you train them can be an expert in the type of information it can analyse.
 These neural networks can create their own representation of information received during the learning time.

 Each neural network is made of certain layers.
 The 3 main types of layers are